-Master of Arts in Music (M.A.M.)
+Master of Arts in Music (M.A.)

-Southwestern College's Master of Arts in Music degree (emphasis in music education or performance) broadens and refines the knowledge and skills of new and experienced educators, facilitates their educational advancement and prepares them for the changing needs of the teaching profession.
+Southwestern College's Master of Arts degree with a major in music (emphasis in music education or performance) broadens and refines the knowledge and skills of new and experienced educators, facilitates their educational advancement and prepares them for the changing needs of the teaching profession.
 The faculty generates an environment conducive to learning, scholarship and creativity.